Gordon Todd Skinner

-Gordon Todd Skinner (born July 13, 1964) is an American government operative, former drug manufacturer, and convicted kidnapper who was involved in the world's largest LSD manufacturing organization in the late 1990s and 2000.
-He worked with chemist William Leonard Pickard and their mover, Clyde Apperson, to make and distribute LSD in and from Aspen, Colorado; Sante Fe, New Mexico; and two former missile silos in Salina and Wamego, Kansas.
+Gordon Todd Skinner (born July 13, 1964) is an American criminal who was involved in the world's largest LSD dealing operation in the late 1990s and 2000.
+He worked with chemist William Leonard Pickard and their mover, Clyde Apperson, to manufacture and distribute LSD in and from Aspen, Colorado; Sante Fe, New Mexico; and two former missile silos in Salina and Wamego, Kansas.